 Ohno Blown Glass Exhibit

 Professor Ohno achieved national and international recognition for his highly prized and artistic glass creations.
-His unique glass vessels, art objects, and replicas of famous buildings and ships have been donated to and displayed in such prestigious locations as the Smithsonian Institution, the White House, the Imperial Palace of Japan, the National Archives, the Eisenhower Presidential Library and Kansas State University.
+His unique glass vessels, art objects, and replicas of famous buildings and ships have been donated to and displayed in prestigious locations such as the Smithsonian Institution, the White House, the Imperial Palace of Japan, the National Archives, the Eisenhower Presidential Library and Kansas State University.
 He is the author of 12 monographs, textbooks and papers and has been honored with several awards and citations, including the State of Kansas Governor’s Special Lifetime Arts Recognition Award, the Yoshikawa Eiji Prize for Cultural Merit and the Fifth Order of Merit, Order of the Rising Sun, Gold and Silver Rays — a very special honor from the Emperor of Japan.

 In addition to the replicas of Anderson Hall, Cardwell Hall, the U.S.S.
 Nimitz, the U.S.S.
 Missouri, and the White House, which are all displayed in the Union, there are a number of historic glass ship models on display including the Nina, Pinta and Santa Maria, the Mayflower, the U.S.S.
 Constitution and the H.M.S.
 Victory.